alemart/speedy-vision/README.md

 #### Settings

+Global settings.

 ##### Speedy.Settings.powerPreference

 `Speedy.Settings.powerPreference: "default" | "low-power" | "high-performance"`

-**Experimental**.
+*Experimental*.
 The desired power preference for the WebGL context.
 This option should be set before creating any pipelines.
 The browser uses this setting as a hint to balance rendering performance and battery life (especially on mobile devices).

 ##### Speedy.Settings.gpuPollingMode

 `Speedy.Settings.gpuPollingMode: "raf" | "asap"`

-**Experimental**.
+*Experimental*.
 GPU polling mode. `"asap"` has slightly better performance than `"raf"`, at the cost of higher CPU usage.

 ##### Speedy.Settings.logging